imor/uci/README.md

 uci.startNewGame('path/to/engine-executable', 'white', 10,
     'path/to/polyglot-book');
 ```

+### Engine Object
+Each object in the array of engine objects returned in getAvailableEngines() function is described here.

+#### setOption function
+This function takes a string optionName and a primitive optionValue.
+Options set using this function will be set on the UCI chess engine.
+For boolean options the optionValue should not be passed.

+#### availableOptions property
+This property contains an array of strings of the options available on the UCI engine.

 ## Installing engines
 Place your own uci engines inside the *uci/engines* directory.
 UCI will detect